sanju9645/Chat-app-with-MERN/README.md

 -----------------------------
 npm i react-router-dom

-Add BrowserRouter in main.jsx file
+Slip a BrowserRouter in the main.jsx file

 import React from 'react'
 import ReactDOM from 'react-dom/client'